wyq129/learngit/readme.txt

 Git is a distributed version control systems.
-Git is free software distributed under the GPL.
+Git is free software distributed under the filed.
 Git tracks changes of files.
-Git has a mutablr indext call.